Rishabh42/CineMatch/assignment/assignement-1/Report.md

 - **Stakeholders of product/business made by a Notion's user**
 	- Documentation of the product made with Notion (for example a PDF generated with Notion)
 	- Website or portfolio made with Notion

+## Contribution statement:

+We worked together as a team on this team like we had done on the project.
+We met during our regular team meetings and assigned tasks to each member.
+Then we collaborated over gitlab to finalize the report.
+The commits were reviewed by other team members before they were added to the main branch.
+The artefacts for the assignment can be be found in the directory.
+Each member of the team worked on multiple facets of the assignment so that everyone can get an idea of the whole picture.

+**Work division:**

+1: Aayush

+2.1: Luke + Tamara

+2.2: Varun + Aayush

+2.3: Rishabh + Varun

+2.4 User stories: Tamara, Acceptance tests: Tamara + Rishabh

+* Put your work on gitlab.
+* Internal deadline among the group: **Oct 13th**

+**link to significant contribution**
+Question 1.1 and 1.2 [Aayush]:
+Question 2.1 [Luke][Tamara]:
+Question 2.2 [Varun][Aayush]:
+Question 2.3 [Rishabh][Varun]:
+Question 2.4.1 and 2.4.2 [Tamara][Rishabh]:

+Typo correction, admin work: